 We stock all parts, hence if something goes wrong we will be able to fix it quickly and have you on the road in no time.

-I see Lime offering e-scooters to hire, why would I buy one?
+I see Lime offering Electric Scooters to hire, why would I buy one?

 As you can expect with a hire vehicle, they are designed for the masses and are quite bulky.
 We have personally tried these scooters overseas and they don’t offer a very pleasant ride experience.
 By having your own Freed scooter, you can use it whenever you want, you'll enjoy a much smoother ride, you know how far it will go, and that it is sufficiently charged for your commute.